CBL-514 Injection

 2030 Global cellulite treatment market

-- First-in-class lipolysis injection that can induce fat cell apoptosis without causing necrosis or damage to other tissues or cells.
+- First-in-class lipolysis injectable that can induce fat cell apoptosis without causing necrosis or damage to other tissues or cells.

-- The drug is safe and well tolerated, with mild side effects, no sequelae or systemic side effects.
+- Demonstrates favorable safety and tolerability profiles, with mild side effects, no sequelae or systemic side effects.

 Indications